john-itcsolutions/cheirrs/README.md

 `su postgres`

-`./dbase_setup.sh`
+`./dbase_setup_1.sh`

 (.. wait a minute or 2.
-Don't worry about the syntax errors visible when the scripts have run)
+Don't worry about any syntax errors visible when the scripts have run)

 `\dt ` should reveal no instances (in default public schema)